 As soon as you get a bunny, you need to find a good rabbit vet.
-The first thing you will have to arrange is their vaccinations, they will need two vaccinations; the first is against VHD-1 and myxomatosis, then they have a second vaccination 2 weeks later for VHD-2.
-These should be arranged for about one week after you have brought your new bunny home.
+The first thing you will have to arrange is their vaccination, they will need a vaccination against Myxomatosis, VHD-1 and VHD-2.
+This should be arranged for about one week after you have brought your new bunny home.

 It is very important to find the right vet to look after your pet rabbit in sickness and in health.
 Not all vets are experienced with rabbits, and you will find that some of the vets are more knowledgeable and interested in rabbits than others.

 Ideally it is best to find an experienced rabbit vet.
 But sometimes it is acceptable to find a vet who is open minded about rabbits and willing to go away and find out information if they don't know the answer off hand.